 For long distance runners, Mona fartlek is a great alternative to a standard 20-minute tempo.
 The overall distance covered will be similar to that of a 20-minute tempo, but the perceived effort is much higher.

 Session: 2 x 90sec, 4x60sec, 4x30sec, 4x15sec (1:1 work to recovery).
-For most runners, there is a temptation to measure the overall success of the session by the total distance travelled.
-But remember, this isn’t a 20-minute tempo, make sure you’re increasing pace on the reps – not just effort.
+For most runners, there is a temptation to measure the overall success of the session by the total distance traveled.
+But remember, this isn’t a 20-minute tempo, make sure you’re increasing the pace on the reps – not just effort.

 4. 8x80m Hill Sprints

 8x80m Hill Sprints isn’t really a typical ‘marathon workout’, but for someone who isn’t naturally fast and does the majority of running at marathon pace or slower, it’s a really important one.
 I’ll typically do this session twice a week (or as often as I can manage) at the end of easy runs.

 Find a hill (road or grass is fine) that is somewhere between 10-12% gradient.
 The goal of the session isn’t to get tired, it’s simply to get your legs ticking over faster up a steady incline.
 Recovery needs to be sufficient to allow all of the reps to be completed at roughly the same pace and the same effort.
 For me, that means walk back recovery in between sprints.